Fields of definition of elliptic curves with prescribed torsion: Elliptic curves with -torsion over cubic fields

 \begin{proof} The action of the group $C_3$ on~$X_\Gamma$ descends to an action on $X_1(14)$ via the group of diamond automorphisms $\{\diam{1},\diam{9},\diam{11}\}$.
 Under any identification of $X_1(14)$ with an elliptic curve, the automorphisms $\diam{9}$ and~$\diam{11}$ act as translations by $3$-torsion points and hence have no fixed points.
 It follows that $C_3$ acts freely on $X_1(14)$, and hence also on~$X_\Gamma$.

-The group $A_3$ acts freely on $Y_\Gamma$ because $Y_\Gamma$ is a fine modular curve.
+The group $A_3$ acts freely on $Y_\Gamma$ because $Y_1(7)$ is a fine moduli space.
 The cusps also have trivial stabilizer; this follows from the fact that the indices of all cusps are coprime to the order of~$A_3$. \end{proof}

 \begin{corollary} The quotient maps

 are unramified.
 Each of the curves $X_\Gamma/A_3$ and $X_\Gamma/C_3$ has $6$ cusps: $3$ of index $2$ and $3$ of index $14$.
 Both curves have genus~$2$. \end{corollary}